 Fun Fact: The reticulated python is the world’s longest snake, measuring up to 30 feet.
 They live in Africa, Asia, and Australia.

 Unlike venomous snakes, pythons constrict their prey and use their immense body strength to suffocate them.
 Additionally, pythons have heat-sensing pits along their jaws.
 These pits help them detect warm-blooded prey1.
 They can also survive for a year without food, thanks to their slow metabolism.

 Fun Fact: Platypuses are one of the five mammals that lay eggs.
 The other four are species of echidnas.

 With its duck-like bill, webbed feet, and beaver-like tail, the platypus is an exceptional creature that defies classification.
 The platypus is a semi-aquatic mammal native to the freshwater regions of eastern Australia.
 One of its distinguishing features is its beak, which resembles a duck's bill.
 This beak detects the slightest electrical signals generated from the muscle movements of its prey, a process known as electroception or electrolocation2.

 Related Read: Platypus Facts.

-Fun Fact: Porcupines can raise and lower their sharp and barbed quills when threatened.
+Fun Fact: When threatened, porcupines can raise and lower their sharp and barbed quills.